Getting Started

 All accounts are enrolled in an Enclaves Trial which starts when you deploy your first Enclave.
 The steps below will get you up and running with a simple Hello World service, and a client capable of attesting it.

-Install the Enclaves CLI
+Install the Evervault CLI

 Install Docker